 Erik has visited thousands of underserved communities across the globe and believes that the first job of anyone working in the not-for-profit world is to simply listen.
 At Pearson, Erik was responsible for working with local leaders to co-develop educational technology solutions.
 These solutions were based on the needs of people who might benefit from such programs.
 Partnering with Nokia, Ministries of Education, and locals students, teachers, and parents, the BridgeIT program brought rich media content focused on math and science and teacher professional development, via mobile phones, to communities in Tanzania, South Africa, Nigeria, Colombia, India, and many more.

 Erik is now using his knowledge of social and emotional learning, edtech development, and experience from the field, to help the Yale Center for Emotional Intelligence build an online portal for their award-winning program, RULER.
-From his early days as a segment producer for FX Networks to his days teaching filmmaking to kids in Ghana, Erik is thrilled to bring all of this experience to the Children in Harmony team.
+From his early days as a segment producer for FX Networks to his days teaching filmmaking to kids in Ghana, Erik is thrilled to bring all of this experience to the Amani Project team.

 director of programs